mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

 If the combobox is multi-select, the `valueChanges` event will be an array of selected values.
 If single-select, it will be a single value.

+If the combobox is single-select, one a selection is made, the combobox must always have exactly one selection.

 #### Select all

 If the combobox is multi-select, users can include a "Select All" option by incorporating the